-The site supporting the native population has been designated as a candidate Special Area of Conservation, but the location has been kept a secret to safeguard the species (15).
-The Species Recovery Programme aims to reintroduce the species to 12 sites before the year 2004, and improve current understanding of the needs of this orchid in the wild (14).
+The site supporting the native population has been designated as a candidate Special Area of Conservation, but the location has been kept a secret to safeguard the species (9).
+Kew and Natural England are working together to reintroduce seedlings into locations where the species died out.
+Some reintroduced plants have flowered and in 2009, seed pods formed after natural pollination by insects (16).

 The UK Biodiversity Action Plan for this species is available at UK BAP.